urban-bot/urban-bot/docs/DOCS.md

 ```
 Now if a user type 'profile' or 'catalog' urban-bot will render a corresponding component.

-Also you can navigate inside your app without messaging by using a router context.
+Also, you can navigate inside your app without messaging by using a router context.
 ```javascript
 function ProfileButtons() {
     const { navigate } = useRouter();